 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one-time programmable protection.

-SRP1 SRP0 /WP Status Register Description 0 0 Х Software Protected The Status Register can be written to after a Write Enable instruction, WEL=1.(Factory Default) 0 1 0 Hardware Protected /WP=0, the Status Register locked and cannot be written.
-0 1 1 Hardware Unprotected /WP=1, the Status Register is unlocked and can be written to after a Write Enable instruction, WEL=1.
-1 0 х Power Supply Lock-Down (1) Status Register is protected and cannot be written to again until the next Power-Down, Power-Up cycle.
-1 1 Х One Time Program (2) Status Register is permanently protected and cannot be written to.
+SRP1 SRP0 /WP Status Register Description 0 0 Х Software The Status Register can be written to after a Write 0 0 ^ Protected Enable instruction, WEL=1.(Factory Default) 0 1 0 Hardware /WP=0, the Status Register locked and cannot be 0 I 0 Protected written.
+0 1 Hardware /WP=1, the Status Register is unlocked and can be 0 1 Unprotected written to after a Write Enable instruction, WEL=1.
+Power Supply Status Register is protected and cannot be written 1 0 X Lock-Down (1) to again until the next Power-Down, Power-Up cycle.
+1 1 x One Time Status Register is permanently protected and 1 1 Program (2) cannot be written to.